gabszap/mpv-rpc/README.md

 1. Connect to Discord
 2. Look for MPV (with automatic reconnection)
 3. Update Rich Presence in real time
+4. Sync progress to MyAnimeList (if enabled and authenticated)

+## MAL Sync

+You can automatically sync your watch progress to MyAnimeList.
+This requires a one-time authentication.

+For detailed instructions on how to set up and authorize MAL sync, please refer to the [MAL Sync Setup Guide](docs/mal-sync-setup.md).

+## Stremio MPV Bridge

+You can integrate Stremio Web with MPV using the bridge.
+This allows you to open streams directly in MPV with smart playlist support for episodes.

+For setup and usage instructions, please refer to the [Stremio MPV Bridge Guide](docs/stremio-mpv-bridge.md).

 ## Configuration